Abhishekrai07/live-voice-chat/README.md

 ## ⚙️ How to Operate

-1. **Initialize Comm:** Enter your alias and grant local hardware access.
+1. **Initialize Communication:** Enter your alias and grant local hardware access.
 2. **Establish a Gateway:** Create a new Secure Room (Host) or Join an existing one using a 4 or 5-digit temporary Invite Key.
 3. **Lobby Verification:** The Host retains absolute control to admit or